itayrin/Kobe-Bryant-Shot-Selection-Solution/README.md

 Report.pdf contains the design steps and inferences during the process of solving the problem.

-Note: A detailed simulation is not explored for heavy hyper parameter optimal search.The rank can be firther improved.
+**Note**: A detailed simulation is not explored for heavy hyper parameter optimal search.The rank can be firther improved.
 In addition the number of cores is left floating, so upon running the XgBoost library, all the cores will be engaged.
 In order to limit the number of cores running, modify **nthread** in self.space = {} for hyper parameter optimization.
 Further details